“I like the tunic.”

 “This is so crazy.
 How do we get back to New Gary?”

 “I don’t know.
 But it has something to do with these tunics.
 Yours can be used for teleportation, and mine for communication.
 Watch.
 I’m writing back to Melynchuk,” he said, fingering the words, “DELILAH IS WITH ME NOW IN CHINESE ROME.
 CHECK HER APARTMENT.”

 “Come la conosci? È lei tua amica?”
 Giulia asked Malmquist.

 “Amica, yeah, amica,” he said, while looking fraught at the new message on his tunic:

 YOU LAST SAID

 “I have an idea,” Malmquist told them.
-“Delilah, you go with her back to Wang’s place.
+“Delilah, you go with her back to Zhang’s place.
 It’s luxurious.
 You’ll like it.
 And she’s friendly if you’re friendly — and sexually free, like you.
 See if you can persuade her to put your tunic on.
 I’ve got something to do now and will meet you guys back there later.
-Giulia, take her to Wang’s place.”
+Giulia, take her to Zhang’s place.”

 Giulia poked her head back out the window.
 “Aspettare!” she said, holding up her hand.
 “I soldati stanno tornando.
 Ma perché visitano il Pedrona?”